Projects

 RCP has been engaged to provide management services across design and delivery phases for the project, which will also feature seminar and meeting rooms, secure loading and quarantine areas, state-of-the-art repositories and shelving, audio-visual and film suites, and conservation and digitisation facilities.

 Effective stakeholder management is critical due to the specialist activities and precious taonga housed within the building, the critical operational requirements and the number of stakeholders involved.
 Communication has been key.
-The project has employed a co-design process with mana whenua to drive more integrated design development.
-The engagement with iwi has been twofold: first, to reflect cultural narratives within the design and, second, as this relates to the building's inherent function.
+The project has employed a co-design process with Mana Whenua to drive more integrated design development.
+The engagement with iwi has been twofold: first, to reflect cultural narratives within the design and second, as this relates to the building's inherent function.